HaraldoAlbergaria/flickr-map/README.md

 ```
 ############## Flickr Map ##############
+Generating map for 'Haraldo Albergaria'
-1064 photos will be mapped
+1064 photos in the photostream
-Extracting photos coordinates and ids...
+Extracting photo coordinates and ids...
-Done!
+Processed photo 1064/1064
+958 photos will be attached to markers
-Adding markers...
+Adding markers to map...
-Done!
-533 markers were added
+Added 533/533
+Finished!
 ```

 The map is generated in the file __'map.html'__, which can be opened in a web browser, such as _Google Chrome_ and _Microsoft Edge_